lokeam/fetchAndRenderCalisthenics/README.md

 ## Setup: React Version
 1. `npm install` all the things.

-2. `npm start` to run
+2. `npm start` to run.

 ## Setup: Plain JavaScript Version
-1. Open the file using your web browser of choice.
+1. Open the `src/plainJSVersion.html` file using your web browser of choice.
 That's it.

 ## (Unused) Available Scripts
 In the project directory, you can run: